 By the time they leave us, pupils have developed the skill to create a sense of depth and space using line and tone in drawing and to make an intuitive response to the materials used and the marks they make.

 - Beyond the classroom

-Our programme of clubs and societies includes the after-school Art Club where children make, paint and draw and model or sculpt using papier mache and clay, and the drop-in ‘Fun with Card’ where pupils make structures during their lunch break.
-Pupils are also welcome to use the Art Department facilities during some lunchtimes (under supervision).
+Our programme of clubs and societies includes the after-school Art Club where children make, paint and draw and model or sculpt using papier mache and clay, and the drop-in Woodwork and Ceramics Clubs where pupils make structures during their lunch break.
+Pupils are also welcome to use the art department facilities during some lunchtimes (under supervision).